This post may contain affiliate links.

 • To make sure your air fry salmon isn’t dry, remove it around 135 degrees F, then cover it and let it rest.
 The carryover cooking will bring it to temperature, and your salmon will be moist and flaky.

-Easy air fryer salmon on a plate
+air fried salmon with salad on a plate

 What to Serve with Air Fryer Salmon